-Tragic events at home and abroad remind us that terrorist attacks continue to be a risk.
-But you can take action to help counter terrorism.
-You can take action to protect yourself and your friends:
+Terrorist attacks are rare, but are still a worry.
+But you can take action to help protect yourself and your friends:

 - Look out for suspicious activity or behaviour